Your Support Matters

 - If you have questions about giving through your donor-advised fund, please contact:

-- Donors who do not itemize deductions on their taxes can now deduct up to $300 in cash gifts.
+- Donors who do not itemize deductions on their taxes in 2021 can now deduct up to $300 in cash gifts.
+Jointly filing couples can deduct up to $600 in cash gifts.

-- Donors of cash gifts can now deduct up to 100 percent of their adjusted gross income (does not apply to gifts contributed to donor-advised funds).
+- Donors who itemize can deduct up to 100% of their adjusted gross income for cash gifts.
+This deduction does not apply to gifts contributed to donor-advised funds.